-- Writing style: While there is no need to participate in class discussions as if you were writing a research paper, you should remember to write using good grammar, spelling, and punctuation.
+- Writing style: While there is no need to participate in online discussions as if you were writing a research paper, please remember to use good grammar, spelling, and punctuation.
 Informality (including an occasional emoticon) is fine for non-academic topics only. - Tone and civility: We seek to maintain a supportive learning community where everyone feels safe and where people can disagree amicably.
-Remember that sarcasm or ironic statements that are often accompanied by facial expressions or gestures do not always come across as such to all persons. - Citing your sources: When we have academic discussions, please cite your sources to support what you say.
+Remember that sarcasm or ironic statements that are often accompanied by facial expressions or gestures that communicate "just joking" do not always come across as such in written form (and is does not often translate between cultures).

+• Citing your sources: When we have academic discussions, please cite your sources to support what you say.
 (For the textbook or other course materials, list at least the title and page numbers.
 For online sources, include a link.)